jasonkresch/protect/README.md

 #### Client Access Controls

 ***PROTECT*** supports fine-grained user access controls.
-Each user can be granted any one of 10 defined permissions to each secret.
+Each user can be granted any of 10 defined permissions to each secret.
 Access controls are defined in the config file `config/client/clients.config`.

 **Video demonstration of editing clients.config and configuring Firefox with a client certificate:**